filipolszewski/prioritized-her/README.md

 - Deep Deterministic Policy Gradients
 - Experience Replay
-- Exlporation Noise and Dynamic Input Normalization
+- Exploration Noise and Dynamic Input Normalization
 - Hindsight Experience Replay with 'future' and 'final' modes
-- PER as an optional mode(in progress)
+- PER as an optional mode (in progress)
 - Success rate evaluation and success rate plotting (in progress)
-- Generating plots that average given N success rate plots and have interquartile range too (in progress) **- Proper refactor of the code (in progress)**
+- Generating plots that average given N success rate plots and have interquartile range too (in progress)
+- **Proper refactor of the code (in progress)**

 ### Running the code